aristanetworks/anta/docs/getting-started.md

 # Getting Started

 This section shows how to use ANTA with basic configuration.
-All examples are based on Arista Test Drive (ATD) topology you can access by reaching out to your prefered SE.
+All examples are based on Arista Test Drive (ATD) topology you can access by reaching out to your preferred SE.

 ## Installation